AbduFakir/CodSoft-Tasks/README.md

 # CodSoft-Tasks
-The Tasks given by CodSoft as an internship
+The Tasks given by CodSoft as an internship.